Sidney Kimmel Comprehensive Cancer Center

 The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins University is an NCI-Designated Comprehensive Cancer Center in Baltimore, MD.
 It was established in 1973 and received its NCI designation that same year as one of the first designated cancer centers in the country.

 SKCCC is a member of the National Comprehensive Cancer Network, an alliance of 27 comprehensive cancer centers in the US.

-The current director of SKCCC is William G. Nelson, M.D., Ph.D., who has been at JHU since 1992 and specializes in prostate cancer.
+The current director of SKCCC is William G. Nelson, who has been at JHU since 1992 and specializes in prostate cancer.
 Past directors have included Albert H. Owens Jr. and Martin Abeloff.

 Research

 SKCCC is a prolific research institution.
 Many of the over 100 research laboratories are part of specialized research programs, including the Brain Cancer, Breast & Ovarian Cancer, Cancer Biology, Cancer Chemical & Structural Biology, Cancer Immunology, Cancer Molecular & Functional Imaging, Cancer Prevention & Control, Hematologic Malignancies & Bone Marrow Transplant, Prostate Cancer, and SPORE programs.

 The Bloomberg~Kimmel Institute for Cancer Immunotherapy was founded with in 2016 two $50 million gifts from Michael R. Bloomberg and Sidney Kimmel, both of whom have made extensive donations to the university in the past, and an additional $25 million by additional supporters.
 Drew Pardoll is the founding director.